Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Numerical Experiments

+The goal of this section is to examine the practical performance of our method.
+To provide more intuition, we first run synthetic experiments to quantify the performance gap between {QIHT} and Normalized {IHT} on a toy example: artificially generated data where the data points are drawn from independent and identically distributed (i.i.d.)
+Gaussian distributions.
+It is shown, for instance in~\cite{xu2014GaussianRIP, baraniuk2008RIP}, that the Gaussian matrices satisfy the RIP with high probability.
+The choice of such experimental data therefore helps us to better understand how the performance gap scales with the reduced number of precision levels, in a regime where the theoretical conditions do hold.

-We assess the empirical performance of our approach using the radio interferometer measurements from a real telescope: the LOw Frequency ARray (LOFAR).
-We first demonstrate that the accuracy achieved in the low precision setting is comparable with high precision IHT and other state-of-art methods; we then show the speed-up of wall-clock time.
+We then extend our focus to real-world larger-scale problems from radio astronomy and magnetic resonance imaging.
+We apply {QIHT} to (a) the radio interferometer measurements recorded by a real telescope: the LOw Frequency ARray (LOFAR), and (b) $k$-space subsamples recorded from the two-dimensional Fourier domain of a representative brain image.
+For both applications, we model the imaging problem in the compressive sensing framework and demonstrate that the accuracy achieved in the low precision setting is comparable with the one obtained by high precision solvers.
+Finally, we examine the speed-ups obtained by {FPGA} and {CPU} implementations.